 - The stump’s roots are causing problems.
 If a chopped-down tree’s remaining root system is damaging your home or its plumbing system, that stump needs to be removed.

-Trimming the apple tree in your backyard may seem like easy work, but tree trimming without the proper experience and training can prove dangerous, even deadly.
-Branches fall in unpredictable ways and can hurt you instantly.
+Trimming a tree in your backyard may seem like easy work, but determining how and when to prune an apple tree, for example, is more complicated than it might appear, and undertaking this task without the proper experience and training can prove dangerous, even deadly.

 Improper trimming techniques can also affect your tree’s health.
 Although you may be trying to save a few pennies, you risk causing significant damage to your tree.